 CONNECT <destination_address>:<destination_port> <http_version><CR><LF>

-The proxy server process the request and try to make a connection to
+The proxy server processes the request and tries to make a connection to

 The proxy server sends back an HTTP response in the form:

 If it is a positive response (code=200), then after the empty line the proxy begins to acts as a tunnel and forwards data.
 If it is a negative response (code!=200), then connection is closed after the empty line.

 The application acts as specified in a configuration file.
 An entry in the configuration file looks like this: